senzing-garage/docker-web-app-demo/README.md

 1. [entity-search-web-app](https://github.com/Senzing/entity-search-web-app)

-It is called a "convenience docker image" because it doesn't follow all of the best practices for Docker image construction, but is easy to use.
+It is called a "convenience docker image" because it doesn't follow all of the best practices for Docker image construction, but is easy to use in demonstrations.

 ## Overview